Korfball in Wales: History

-Korfball in Wales is currently played in Cardiff, Newport, and Swansea.
+Korfball in Wales is currently played in Cardiff, Newport, Rhondda Cynon Taf and Swansea.

+Although korfball was created in the Netherlands in 1902, it did not gain significant interest in Wales until nearly a century later.
+Note that the word côrff has nothing to do with the Welsh word "corff" but is instead a Welsh spelling of the Dutch word "korf," meaning "basket."

 The first club in Wales was established in 1991 at Cardiff University by a group of Dutch students.
-Cardiff University is now one of the most established university clubs in the UK and won BUSA Gold at the BSKA National Championships in Cardiff, 2001.
+Cardiff University won BUSA Gold at the BSKA National Championships in Cardiff, 2001.
 The following year, both the Welsh Korfball Association and Cardiff City were established by ex-Cardiff University students.
-In 2005, Cardiff Dragons was formed as a sister club of Cardiff City and started strongly winning divisions 1 and 2 in their first two seasons.
+In 2005, Cardiff Dragons was formed as a sister club of Cardiff City and won divisions 1 and 2 in their first two seasons.
 It took a few years until further clubs arrived but in 2012 Cardiff Raptors was created by students leaving Cardiff University and in 2014 the first club outside of Cardiff, Aberystwyth University, was established, followed by Swansea University in 2017 and Newport Centurions in 2019.

 From 2002 to 2007 the Welsh clubs competed in the Excalibur Korfball League (EKL) with teams from the South West of England.
 When this was disbanded, the Welsh Korfball League came into existence and was administered by the WKA.
 In 2009, the England Korfball Association (EKA) created a Regional League to promote high level competition between the areas of Wales and South West England.

 There is limited youth korfball within Wales and it is mainly focused in primary schools.
 In 2012 the WKA organised the first Welsh Primary Schools Tournament.
 Korfball has been included in 5x60 events across Cardiff, including the Cardiff Games.